thetizzo/thetizzo.github.io/_pages/la_liga_rules.md

 ### League Fees & Stakes

-* $75 league fees and the payouts as follows.
+* $100 league fees and the payouts as follows.
 * 1st place: $375
 * 2nd place: $225
 * 3rd place: $150
-* Total Points For Champion: $150
+* Total Points For Regular Season Champion: $150
+* Weekly Points Leader: $20
+* Soccer Winner: $20
 * Last Place: Soccer Trophy

 * If you have not paid your La Liga dues by the time playoffs have started, each week in the playoffs you will be deducted 15 points in your weekly score.